Elements#

 .. solution:: [title]#

 This directive adds an admonition of type solution.
 The title defaults to "Solution", and the body is collapsed by default.
+The solution can be toggled by clicking on the title bar.
+Holding Ctrl while clicking toggles all admonitions on the page.

 The solutions: key in the document metadata controls how solutions are displayed.